deepthireddyb/HealthRiskAssessment/README.md

 ## Results and Output

 The analysis produces cluster assignments for each individual, allowing for segmentation of the population based on health risk profiles.
-Results are saved to an Excel file named 'Results\_RiskAssessment\_Clusters.xlsx'.

-## Future Improvements
+## Future Improvements (Considering for future scope)

 *   **Robust Outlier Handling:** Implement more sophisticated outlier detection and handling methods.
 *   **Missing Value Imputation:** Develop strategies for handling missing values in a more statistically sound way.
 *   **Hyperparameter Tuning:** Perform a more comprehensive hyperparameter tuning for KMeans, KModes and hierarchical clustering algorithms to optimize cluster quality.
 *   **Alternative Clustering Algorithms:** Explore other clustering techniques like DBSCAN to compare results.
-*   **Feature Importance Analysis:** Analyze feature importance to understand the key drivers of clustering.
 *   **Model Evaluation:** Use more robust metrics to evaluate the performance of the clustering algorithms (e.g. Davies-Bouldin Index, Calinski-Harabasz Index).
 *   **Interactive Visualizations:** Create interactive visualizations to enhance user exploration of the data and results.
-*   **Integration with Google Sheets:** Automate the process of exporting results directly to Google Sheets.
 *   **Detailed Reporting:** Generate a more detailed report that summarizes the findings and provides actionable insights.
 *   **Predictive Modeling:** Integrate the cluster assignments into predictive models to anticipate health risks.